Cheating in the Digital Age

 Posted June 9, 2022 | Reviewed by Michelle Quirk

-- It's often unclear what is "cheating" in a cyber-relationship, but if the relationship must be kept secret, a line has likely been crossed.
+- What's considered "cheating" in a cyber-relationship is often unclear but if the relationship must be kept secret a line has likely been crossed.

 - Just because an affair is emotional and doesn't involve physical sex, it doesn't mean a trust bond hasn't been broken.

 - Couples can recover from cyber-affairs once trust is re-established and new ground rules set.

 The digital revolution of the past 25 years has brought us countless new ways to communicate, but with them have come myriad ways to be unfaithful to our romantic partners.
 This relatively new ability—to instantaneously communicate visual, intimate, and sexual expressions across any distance—has made it difficult to determine when a partner's actions have crossed the line into infidelity.
 To get more clarity, I spoke with a colleague, Dr. Peter Kanaris—a couples' therapist and expert in sexual functioning—about a recent article in which he discussed the struggles and common misconceptions around cyber infidelity.